Mitsunee/fgo-api-playground/notes.md

 - ServantIDs are divisible by 100
   - I noticed NPs seem to use servantId + n?
 - EoR spoilers have been purged from the API
+- IDs of Skills, Class Passives and Append Skills do not overlap

-## Skill Upgrade level
+## Skills

 Usually each skill's skillSvts array contains the correct values for each servant, priority can mostly be used to judge upgrade level, where 0 means that the skill cannot be upgraded, 1 means it can be upgraded but has not yet.

 Append Skills have no upgrade level (or skillSvts property), but use a different data structure in the `NiceServant["appendPassive"]` array that separately explains num and priority.
+Passive Skills also lack the skillSvts property.
+If needed individual fetching gives the extra reverse property which includes servant data of every owner.

 ### Mash Special cases